 To familiarize the participants with the key principles of risk assessment and learn how to implement risk management procedures in a maritime organization and to understand the main aspects of incident investigation and root cause analysis.

 Previous knowledge of codes, best practice guidance or standards applied in the shipping industry e.g. ISM Code and/or TMSA, OVMSA, ISO 45001, ISO 9001, ISO 14001

 Who should attend:

 Duration: 2 days

-Additional two-day courses, one focusing on risk assessment and one focusing on incident investigation, are available for those who wish to go deeper into these topics.
-We strongly recommend that all interested parties start with this foundation level to have a strong base on which to build their knowledge.
+Additional two-day practical courses, one focusing on risk assessment and one focusing on incident investigation, are available for those who wish to go deeper into these topics.
+We strongly recommend that all interested parties start with this foundation level to have a strong basis on which to build their knowledge.

 The course focuses on: